kelixirr/Arxiv34k4l/README.md

 3. Model Selection: Evaluating and selecting appropriate machine learning models for multi-label classification, considering factors such as performance metrics and computational efficiency.
 4. Model Training: Training the selected model(s) on the preprocessed data to learn patterns and associations between input features and target labels.
 5. Evaluation: Assessing the performance of the trained model(s) using metrics such as accuracy, precision, recall, and F1-score.

+Details related to the entire project can be found [here](https://github.com/kelixirr/Arxiv34k6l/blob/main/src/code/arxiv34k6l-multi-label-text-classification-nlp.ipynb).
+Check out the notebook for the results.

 <a id="contributors"></a>
 ### Contributors